spacegangster/f-empower/README.md

 - list         : returns a list composed from arguments, like `Array(1, 2, 3) # -> [1, 2, 3]`
 - list_compact : list and compact functions composed.
 Equal to (compact (list args...))
 - o_map        : (hash, keys_list) hash based mapping function `(o_map {age: 35}, ['age']) # -> [ 35 ]`
+- o_match      : (criteria_object, matched_object) checks properties of matched_object to match every
+property inside criteria_object.
 - map
 - match
 - mk_regexp
+- no_operation : function that does nothing, and returns undefined
+- noop -> no_operation
 - not_array
 - not_empty
 - not_function